firebase/quickstart-android/config/README.md

 ### Fetch values from the Remote Config service ###

-When an app calls `fetch`, cached parameter values are used unless the last successful fetch occurred 12 hours ago, or unless a value less than 43200 (the number of seconds in 12 hours) is specified for `cacheExpirationSeconds`.
-If a cached value is not used, updated parameter values are fetched from the Remote Config service.
+When an app calls `fetch`, locally stored parameter values are used unless the minimum fetch interval is reached.
+The minimal fetch interval is determined by:

+1. The parameter passed to `fetch(long minFetchInterval)`.
+2. The minimum fetch interval set in Remote Config settings.
+3. The default minimum fetch interval, 12 hours.

+Fetched values are immediately activated when retrieved using `fetchAndActivate`.
+`fetchAndActivate` returns true if the final set of key/value pairs now available to the application is different to the set before calling `fetchAndActivate`, false is returned otherwise.
+In the quickstart sample app, you call `fetchAndActivate` from the UI by tapping **Fetch Remote Config**.

-Fetched values are cached locally, but not immediately activated.
-To activate fetched values so that they take effect, call the `activateFetched` method.
-In the quickstart sample app, you call this method from the UI by tapping **Fetch Remote Config**.
+To control when fetched values are activated and available to your app use `fetch`, the values are locally stored, but not immediately activated.
+To activate fetched values so that they take effect, call the `activate` method.

 You can also create a Remote Config Setting to enable developer mode, but you must remove this setting before distributing your app.
 Fetching Remote Config